This module consists of a mix of high-level, core, low-level and

 balanceMatJI(j, jregt, iregt, i, rev_, mnq_, Mat)

-Performs balancing on a matrix (Mat
+Performs balancing on a matrix (Mat) using two weights

-(indexed by j and i).
-Mat
+(indexed by \(j\) and \(i\)).
+Mat is here taken as

 is an in/output argument.